-Table 1 Principal adverse impact indicator Metric Impact 2022 Impact 2023 Explanation Actions taken, actions planned, and targets set for the next reference period 13.
-Boar gender diversity female to male 26.9% (coverage 60%) 35.34 (coverage 65%) Sustainalytics, Trucost, Equileap and Stamdata are primary data sources for this indicator.
+Table 1 Principal ac Metric Impact 2024 Impact 2023 Impact 2022 Explanation Actions taken, actions planned, and targets set for the next reference period 13.
+Board gender diversity Average ratio of female to male board members in investee companies 35.75 % (coverage 60.33%) 26.9% (coverage 60%) Sustainalytics, Trucost, Equileap and Stamdata are primary data sources for this indicator.
 The ratio is calculated as number of female board members divided by the number of male board members, expressed as a percentage.
 The increase in the percentage is due to more reported data.
 Actions taken: In line with Storebrand Asset Management's PAI statement, our methodology is to identify PAI laggards (red), PAI intermediate performers (yellow) and PAI leaders (green).
-We have done an initial gap analysis and assessed the data quality of all the PAI indicators, including whether we deem the data coverage to be of good quality and coverage, in order to be able to assess companies as red/yellow/green.
-We have identified red-flagged companies for some of the PAI indicators, including the PAI 13, and this information on red flags has been made available to the portfolio managers.
+We have continued assessing the data quality of all the PAI indicators, including whether we deem the data coverage to be of good quality and coverage, in order to be able to assess companies as red/yellow/green.
+We identified red-flagged companies for some of the PAI indicators, including the PAI 13, and this information on red flags has been made available to the portfolio managers.
+Our total ongoing engagements for social issues and human rights during the reference period were 374, 67 of which were linked to gender equality related topics.
 Voting: Storebrand prioritizes voting on key ESG issues in order to reduce the adverse sustainability impact of the companies it is invested in.
 One of the identified key ESG issues are gender equality, diversity and remuneration.
 Our goal is to vote at all meetings with ESG-related and/or shareholder resolutions.
 Storebrand Asset Management typically votes against management in situations such as quality of board and its members, including lack of diversity.
 We generally vote against or withhold from the chair of the nominating committee if the board lacks at least one director of an underrepresented gender identity.
 Our default voting policy has different minimum thresholds for board diversity in different markets, such as 40% in continental Europe, 33% in the UK.
-See ISS Sustainability voting policy for more details Sustainability rating: We calculate the Sustainability Score on over 4500 companies and base it on a 0-100 scale.
+See ISS Sustainability rating: We calculate the Sustainability Score on over 4500 companies and base it on a 0-100 scale.
 It is comprised of two main building blocks, ESG risks and SDG opportunities.
-The SDG opportunities section of the score particularly includes data on Gender Equality includes data on our website: Active ownership - www.storebrand.com Planned actions: The red-flagged companies will be further analyzed, and depending on the risk of negative impact, mitigation through engagement will be considered.
-We will continue with our voting st
+The SDG opportunities section of the score particularly includes data on Gender Equality from Equileap, which is integrated in the sustainability score for the companies we have coverage on and includes data on board diversity.
+For more information on how our engagement dashboard on our website: Active ownership - www.storebran